Peter Houseman: Death

 Houseman was killed along with his wife and two friends in a car crash on the A40 near Oxford in March 1977 whilst driving home from a fund-raising charity event.
 The accident occurred when a speeding driver, 22-year-old Bartholomew Smith, the son of Tory MP John Smith, veered into Houseman's vehicle, travelling in the opposite direction.
 Smith was subsequently tried and sentenced to a £4,000 fine plus having his driving licence revoked for ten years.
-An expert witness at the trial claimed that Smith had been driving at “maniacal” speed and was “considerably intoxicated”, allegedly after a Bullingdon Club dinner.
+An expert witness at the trial claimed that Smith had been driving at "maniacal" speed and was "considerably intoxicated", allegedly after a Bullingdon Club dinner.
 A testimonial match between the 1970 and 1977 Chelsea teams was arranged to raise money for the Housemans' orphaned children, with a crowd of almost 17,000 in attendance.
 The footballer was a hero in the village of Oakley in Hampshire, where he had set up and coached a youth football team.
 There is now a youth league named after him in the area.

+In 2018 Bartholomew Smith was awarded an OBE for services to charity.